MarkusBauer/saarctf-gamelib/README.md

 Finally the sample **exploits** will be used to test that the vulnerabilities are actually exploitable.
 All steps can be tested with the provided Gitlab CI configuration.

-If in doubt, all operating systems will be Debian Buster and have at least Python3 installed.
+If in doubt, all operating systems will be Debian Bullseye and have at least Python3 installed.

 Functions